PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 and non-Dequantize producer.
 Retain the existing runtime rounding test as the mandatory integration gate.

+Terminal Q/DQ cleanup now lives in `passes/quantization_cleanup.py`.
+The exact-grid predicate is colocated and compares quantized dtype, quantized dimension, the full scale array, and the full zero-point array exactly.
+Compact fixtures cover the positive terminal collapse and no-op cases for every grid field, shared quantized/float tensors, nonterminal or consumed output, public float input, and a non-Dequantize producer.

+The output-name-preserving rename now accepts `ModelIRGraphIndex` and mutates only indexed producers/consumers before updating graph boundaries, tensors, LayoutState, and lineage.
+Terminal Q/DQ operators are removed structurally from the same index.
+Both former production positions call `run_terminal_quantize_dequantize_cleanup` with stable ID `cleanup.terminal_quantize_dequantize`; raw helper symbols remain wrappers.

+Verification completed with:

+- `16 passed, 25 deselected` for exact-grid semantics, all terminal/boundary
+  guards, indexed rename, ownership, and all 27 ordered production call sites;
+- `1 passed, 758 deselected` for the existing terminal Q/DQ runtime rounding
+  integration gate;
+- `1068 passed, 5 deselected, 2 warnings in 134.71s` for the full sequential
+  direct suite.

+The next checkpoint should measure the orchestration overhead introduced by the migrated pass groups on synthetic graph sizes before migrating another family.
+Add a deterministic microbenchmark test/helper (not a timing-flaky CI assertion) that records index refresh count, snapshot count, fingerprint count, and visited operator count for no-candidate and one-candidate graphs.
+Use it to identify remaining avoidable full scans and deep copies; retain the existing host-level Tier timing gates for actual performance acceptance.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work